Stasi

-The Ministry for State Security (Ministerium für Staatssicherheit, /de/; abbreviated MfS), commonly known as the Stasi (/de/, an abbreviation of Staatssicherheit), was the intelligence service and secret police of East Germany (the German Democratic Republic) from 1950 to 1990.
+The Ministry for State Security (Ministerium für Staatssicherheit, /de/; abbreviated MfS), commonly known as the Stasi (/de/, an abbreviation of Staatssicherheit), was the intelligence service and secret police of East Germany (the German Democratic Republic or GDR) from 1950 to 1990.
 It was one of the most repressive police organisations in the world, infiltrating almost every aspect of life in East Germany, using torture, intimidation, and a vast network of informants to crush dissent.

 The function of the Stasi in East Germany resembled that of the KGB in the Soviet Union, in that it served to maintain state authority and the position of the ruling party, in this case the Socialist Unity Party of Germany (SED).
 This was accomplished primarily through the use of tens of thousands of civilian informants called unofficial collaborators, who contributed to the arrest of approximately 250,000 people in the GDR alone.
 It also had a large elite paramilitary force, the Felix Dzerzhinsky Guards Regiment, that served as its armed wing.
 Known as "the shield and the sword of the party", the Stasi locked up opponents of the regime.
 Officers tortured prisoners by isolating them, depriving them of sleep and using psychological tricks such as threatening to arrest relatives.

 The Stasi also conducted espionage and other clandestine operations outside the GDR through its subordinate foreign intelligence service, the Office of Reconnaissance, or Head Office A (Hauptverwaltung Aufklärung or HVA).
 Its operatives also maintained contacts in West Germany and throughout the western world, and are alleged to have occasionally cooperated with West German far-right terrorist groups, such as the Hepp-Kexel-Group.

 The Stasi had its headquarters in East Berlin, with an extensive complex in Berlin-Lichtenberg and several smaller facilities throughout the city.
-Erich Mielke, the Stasi's longest-serving chief, controlled the organisation from 1957 to 1989 32 of the 40 years of the GDR's existence.
+Erich Mielke, the Stasi's longest-serving chief, controlled the organisation from 1957 to 198932 of the 40 years of the GDR's existence.
 The HVA, under the leadership of Markus Wolf from 1952 to 1986, gained a reputation as one of the most effective intelligence agencies of the Cold War.

 After the German reunification of 1989 through 1991, some former Stasi officials were prosecuted for their crimes, and the surveillance files that the Stasi had maintained on millions of East German citizens were declassified so that all citizens could inspect their personal files on request.
 The Stasi Records Agency maintained the files until June 2021, when they became part of the German Federal Archives.